PopFlamingo/MyHTML/README.md

 **Note that this is only required for Xcode, you shouldn't need to specify additional flags for anything else.**

 ### Linux
-Installing on Linux is nearly as easy as on macOS, start by cloning the [MyHTML C repo](https://github.com/lexborisov/myhtml).
+Installing on Linux is nearly as easy as on macOS, start by cloning the [MyHTML **C repo**](https://github.com/lexborisov/myhtml).
 Since the Linux linker doesn't search for shared libraries in `/usr/local`, which is the default install location, my best recommendation is to specify a different install prefix.
-From the root of your **MyHTML C library source clone**, run:
+From the root of your **MyHTML *C library* source clone**, run:
 ```bash
 make prefix="/usr"
 make test
 make install prefix="/usr"
 ```

-### Notes
+### Additional installation notes
+- Once you followed the install instructions, you can use this library as any other Swift Package Manager library, just don't forget to include the correct flags if you are using Xcode, as described in the *Installation > macOS* section of this document.
-*Additional installation details are available in the [C project install instructions](https://github.com/lexborisov/myhtml/blob/master/INSTALL.md)*.
+- Additional installation details and options are documented in the [C project install instructions](https://github.com/lexborisov/myhtml/blob/master/INSTALL.md)

+## License notes
+This Swift warper is distributed under the *Apache License 2.0*, note that this license only concerns the Swift warper.
+The [MyHTML C library](https://github.com/lexborisov/myhtml) is distributed under it's own license.